arifulmrislam/How-to-create-active-and-inactive-alarms-and-send-notifications-to-the-customer-from-ThingsBoard/README.md

 Severity
 Each alarm has severity which is either Critical, Major, Minor, Warning, or Indeterminate (sorted by priority in descending order).

+How to create rule chains on thingsboard and send notification to customer?

+At first, we have to open a rule chain folder on rule chains.
+Then we will redirect sensors values from root rule chains to new created rule chian folder.

 How to visualize alarms on the dashboard?